wp-plugins/support-great-writers/readme.txt

 * This version delivers enhanced functionality and the ability to create a 'pool' of products which the widget will randomly select from.
 Because of this functionality, when upgrading from a previous installed version, the plugin will do it's best to migrate your previous settings to the new configuration.
 If you had multiple instances of the plugin installed in your sidebar, this migration may not work as smoothly as we'd hope.
 Please check your configurations after installing.

 == Changelog ==

+= 2.1.2 =
+* Fixed error with array initialization occurring with older versions of PHP.

+= 2.1.1 =
+* Fix upgrade error.

+= 2.1.0 =
+* Affiliate ID and Country are now managed on the Settings page - you will need to update these values after upgrading.
+* Duplicate products are no longer displayed when you use the widget multiple times on a page.
+* Widget no longer displays on page if there are insufficient unique ASINs for it's display.

+= 2.0.0 =
+* Redesigned plugin and improved admin layout.
+* WordPress 4.1 compliant.

+= 1.1.3 =
+* Fixed a layout problem where books and media product images had different widths.
+* Updated description of plugin.

+= 1.1.2 =
+* Updated JavaScript in admin tool to make use of jQuery.
+* Fixed issue with ASIN assignment for existing POSTS in Admin screen.
+* Plugin is now WP 4.x compatible.
+* Release date (12/8/2014)

 = 1.1.1 =
 * Fixed problem with wrapping of form labels on the Settings page.